huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

     Changing this parameter will create a new resource.
   + `extend_params` - (Optional, Map, ForceNew) Specifies the disk expansion parameters.
     Changing this parameter will create a new resource.
+  + `kms_key_id` - (Optional, String, ForceNew) Specifies the ID of a KMS key.
+This is used to encrypt the volume.
+    Changing this parameter will create a new resource.

 * `data_volumes` - (Required, List, ForceNew) Specifies the configurations of the data disk.
   Changing this parameter will create a new resource.